Climate change in the United Kingdom: Policies and legislation

-The Climate Change Programme was launched in 2000 by the Government in response to its commitment agreed at the 1992 United Nations Conference on Environment and Development.
+The Climate Change Programme was launched in 2000 by the Government in response to the United Kingdom's commitments under the 1992 United Nations Conference on Environment and Development.and subsequent international climate agreements.

 There are in place national legislation, international agreements and the EU directives.
 The Climate Change and Sustainable Energy Act 2006 aimed to boost heat and electricity micro-generation installations in the UK, helping to cut emissions and reduce fuel poverty.
 The Climate Change Act 2008 makes it the duty of the Secretary of State to ensure the net UK carbon account for all six Kyoto greenhouse gases for 2050 is at least 80% lower than 1990.
 It also created the independent Climate Change Committee to advise the government on policies to reach its goals.
 The Act made the UK the first country to legally mandate reductions in greenhouse gas emissions.

 These targets have since been expanded on in the UK's Sixth Carbon Budget of 2021, which set the targets of reducing carbon emissions by 78% in relation to 1990 levels by 2035, and reaching net zero emissions by 2050.
-The Health and Care Act 2022 includes a target of carbon neutrality for the National Health Service by 2040, and an 80% reduction in emissions by 2028-32.
+The Health and Care Act 2022 includes a target of carbon neutrality for the National Health Service by 2040, and an 80% reduction in emissions by 2028–32.

 In May 2019, Parliament approved a motion declaring a national climate change emergency.
 This does not legally compel the government to act, however.
 The Climate and Ecological Emergency Bill was tabled as an early day motion in September 2020 and received its first reading the same day.

 The United Kingdom does not have a carbon tax.
 Instead, various fuel taxes and energy taxes have been implemented over the years, such as the fuel duty escalator (1993) and the Climate Change Levy (2001).
 The UK was a member of the European Union Emission Trading Scheme until it left the EU.
 It has since implemented its own carbon trading scheme.